-Thailand's crude steel production decreased slightly to 2.88 million metric tons in YTD 2016, from 2.9 million metric tons in YTD 2015.
-Over the same period, apparent consumption (a measure of steel demand) grew by 13 percent, and demand significantly outpaced production.
-With import levels over four and a half times larger than Thailand's production in YTD 2016, imports contributed substantially to steel demand.
-Import penetration has increased nearly every year since 2009 and amounted to 87.7 percent in YTD 2016, increasing 0.9 percentage points from YTD 2015.
+Thailand's crude steel production decreased slightly to 3.8 million metric tons in 2016, from 3.7 million metric tons in 2015.
+Apparent consumption (a measure of steel demand), which has significantly outpaced production, grew by 18 percent in 2016 to a peak of 19.9 million metric tons.
+With import levels over four and a half times larger than Thailand's production in 2016, imports contributed substantially to steel demand.
+Import penetration has trended upwards since 2009 and amounted to 88 percent in 2016.